christianschmitz/ows/doc/specification/03-Node.md

 Unlike the client, the node doesn't support multiple projects.
 A node is intended to run for a single project only.

+### Detached mode

+The node is controlled by init.d and runs in the background.

 ### Test mode

 The node has a test mode for unit testing many of its features locally.
 While testing, only a local directory is used.